Paul Pogba: Personal life

 Pogba is a practicing Muslim.
 He has been married to Bolivian model María Zulay Salaues since 2019 and they have two children together.
 Pogba can speak French, English, Italian, and Spanish.

 In August 2017, Pogba spoke about the possibility of openly gay footballers in the Premier League.
 During a UEFA respect campaign in Monaco, Pogba said that gay footballers should be considered "equal".
 He also stated that "what he does in his private life has nothing to do with the player ...
 You have just to respect him ... [because] We are all equal when we play football."

 In March 2022, Pogba said that he had suffered from depression whilst being managed by José Mourinho at Manchester United during 2018.

 In August 2022, a French investigation was opened following allegations that Pogba was the victim of an extortion plot involving his childhood friends and witchcraft doctors, also called Marabout.
 Pogba revealed to the French police that he had been physically "trapped by childhood friends" and "two gunmen" asking him for €13 million for past services, including the consultation of witchcraft doctors.
 He explained that he was also harassed during Juventus training and that he thought about quitting football.
 It was revealed that large sums of money were demanded from Pogba to avoid the release of videos allegedly compromising him.
 Two investigations, one in France and one in Italy, were opened on suspicion of extortion attempts.
 On 19 December 2024, his brother, Mathias Pogba, was sentenced to three years in prison, with two years suspended, for attempted extortion of €13 million.
 Five other defendants received sentences of up to eight years.

+In December 2025, Pogba became a shareholder of the Saudi team Al Haboob, the world's first professional camel racing team.

 Media and sponsorships

 Pogba has a sponsorship with sportswear company Adidas.
 He appeared in an Adidas 2018 World Cup commercial alongside other footballers like David Beckham, Lionel Messi, and Mohamed Salah, as well as American singer Pharrell Williams.

 Appearing in EA Sports' FIFA video game series, Pogba's goal celebration, 'the Dab', was first featured in FIFA 17.
 Pogba, alongside his brothers Florentin and Mathias, attended the 2017 MTV Europe Music Awards in London, where Paul and English actress Natalie Dormer presented the "Best Song" award to Canadian singer Shawn Mendes.

+In December 2025, Paul Pogba expanded his activities beyond professional football by becoming a shareholder and ambassador for the professional camel racing team, the Saudi Arabia-based company Al Haboob, marking a move into the wider sports business sector.